slint-ui/slint/api/cpp/README.md

 ## Tutorial

-Let's make a UI for a todo list application using the SixtyFPS UI description language.
+Let's make a UI for a todo list application using the Slint UI description language.
 Hopefully this should be self explanatory.
 Check out the documentation of the language for help

 ```slint